Best Leica Film Camera Buyers Guide/ Detailed Leica M Comparison Review

 - This review does not include the M1 or MD models

-- The Leica M3 can be used a 35mm lens using 35mm focusing goggles
+- Leica M3 can use 35mm lens if the lens has 35mm focusing goggles

 Can’t afford a Leica M film camera?